 Conclusions & Final Thoughts:

-Overall, Zathura is a nice but unmemorable adventure for kids.
+Overall, Zathura is a nice but unmemorable adventure for kids — I liked it but not loved it.
 Frank Oz (TV’s The Muppet Show) is the voice of the robot.
 With Douglas Tait (Indiana Jones and the Kingdom of the Crystal Skull), and Derek Mears (Hansel & Gretel: Witch Hunters).
 Color, 101 minutes, Rated PG.